abhn/tilde/README.md

 ```
 **Furthur**

-Help me make it better or create your own starter page! ^_^
+Create your own starter page or help me make it better! ^_^